r-spacex/submanager/README.md

 ## Running as a service

-The provided systemd unit file allows easily running it as a user service; just copy it to the ``~/.config/systemd/user`` directory (creating it if it doesn't already exist).
+The provided systemd unit file, `submanager.service` in the project root, allows easily running it as a user service; just copy it to the ``~/.config/systemd/user`` directory (creating it if it doesn't already exist).
-It currently assumes the `submanager` directory lives at ``~/bots/submanager`` and the virtual environment also lives at ``env`` in that directory; you can modify it to specify the names and paths on your system.
+It currently assumes the virtual environment ``submanager`` is installed in lives at ``~/bots/submanager/env``; you can modify it to specify the names and paths on your system.
 It can be enabled and started in the typical way,

 ```bash